bujosa/taurus/README.md

 # taurus

 Taurus is Wraper for coingeko API to get crypto currency data.
+It is written in rust and it is a cli.

 ## Overview